Daniel Everett: Discussed

-In 2016 Tom Wolfe published a book, The Kingdom of Speech, in which he discusses work of four major figures in the history of the sciences of evolution and language, the last of them being Daniel Everett.
+In 2016 Tom Wolfe published a book, The Kingdom of Speech, in which he discusses work of four major figures in the history of the sciences of evolution and language, Charles Darwin, Noam Chomsky, Alfred Wallace, and Daniel Everett.

+A festschrift entitled "From fieldwork to linguistic theory: A tribute to Dan Everett" was published by Ted Gibson and Moshe Poliak in 2024.